Kyle Williams (defensive tackle): 2017

 After the firing of Rex Ryan the previous season, new head coach Sean McDermott hired Leslie Frazier as the Buffalo Bills' new defensive coordinator.
 Frazier implemented a base 4-3 defense, which required Williams to switch to defensive tackle as his primary position.
 Williams and Marcell Dareus were named the starting defensive tackles to begin the season, alongside defensive ends Jerry Hughes and Shaq Lawson.

 On September 17, 2017, Williams recorded a season-high six combined tackles and a pass deflection during a 9–3 loss at the Carolina Panthers in Week 3.
 The following week, he had a season-high four solo tackles and a sack in the Bills' 26–16 win against the Denver Broncos in Week 2.
 On December 31, 2017, Williams recorded three tackles and scored his first career touchdown during a 22–16 victory at the Miami Dolphins.
 Williams lined up as a fullback and ran for a one-yard touchdown during the third quarter.
 Williams started all 16 games in 2017 and finished with 41 combined tackles (21 solo), three sacks, two pass deflections, and a touchdown.

 The Buffalo Bills finished second in the AFC East with a 9–7 record and earned their first playoff berth since 1999.
-On January 7, 2018, Williams started in his first career playoff game and made one solo tackle in the Bills' 10–3 loss at the Jacksonville Jaguars in the AFC Wildcard Game.
+On January 7, 2018, Williams started in his first career playoff game and made one solo tackle in the Bills' 10–3 loss at the Jacksonville Jaguars in the AFC Wild Card Round.

 2018

 On March 13, 2018, the Buffalo Bills signed Williams to a one-year, $5.50 million contract that includes $4.50 million guaranteed and a signing bonus of $2.25 million.

-On December 28, 2018, it was announced that Williams would be retiring after 13 seasons and his last NFL game would be on December 30, 2018 against the Miami Dolphins.
+On December 28, 2018, it was announced that Williams would be retiring after 13 seasons and his last NFL game would be on December 30, 2018, against the Miami Dolphins.
 In the game Williams made three tackles on defense, one for a loss.
 In what ended up being the final play of his NFL career, he lined up as an extra fullback on offense and caught a pass, advancing the ball nine yards.
 In another offensive play that game, Williams served as a lead blocker on a Josh Allen touchdown run.
 After the season, Williams was named to his sixth Pro Bowl, replacing an injured Jurrell Casey.
+In his final season, he started in all 16 regular season games and had five sacks, 35 total tackles, one pass defended, and one forced fumble.

 Williams's last appearance in an NFL uniform was in the 2019 Pro Bowl game after being selected as an alternate for that game.

+Coaching career

+Williams was hired as the defensive line coach at Louisiana State University on March 6, 2025 after serving as the defensive coordinator for Ruston High School from 2020 to 2024.